hbc/NGS_Data_Analysis_Course/sessionII/lessons/07_introR-functions-and-arguments.md

 ### Basic functions

-We have already used a few examples of basic functions in the previous lessons i.e `getwd`, `c()`, and  `factor()`.
+We have already used a few examples of basic functions in the previous lessons i.e `getwd()`, `c()`, and  `factor()`.
 These functions are available as part of R's built in capabilities, and we will explore a few more of these base functions below.

-You can also get functions from *libraries* (which we'll talk about in a bit), or even write your own.
+You can also get functions from external [*packages or libraries*](https://github.com/hbc/NGS_Data_Analysis_Course/blob/master/sessionII/lessons/07_introR-functions-and-arguments.md#packages-and-libraries) (which we'll talk about in a bit), or even write your own.

 Let's revisit a function that we have used previously to combine data `c()` into vectors.
 The *arguments* it takes is a collection of numbers, characters or strings (separated by a comma).
 The `c()` function performs the task of combining the numbers or characters into a single vector.
 You can also use the function to add elements to an existing vector: